python-trio/trio/docs/source/design.rst

 point is allowed to vary across curio versions and also depending on runtime factors like network load.)

-But when using an async library, there are good reasons why you need to be aware of cancel and schedule these points.
+But when using an async library, there are good reasons why you need to be aware of cancel and schedule points.
 They introduce a set of complex and partially conflicting constraints on your code:

 You need to make sure that every task passes through a cancel